vespa-engine/documentation/en/tutorials/hybrid-search.md

 }{% endhighlight %}</pre>

 The result of this vector-based search differed from the previous sparse keyword search, with a different relevant document at position 1.
 In this case, the relevance score is 0.606 and calculated by the `closeness` function in the `semantic` rank-profile.
+Note that more documents were retrieved than the `targetHits`.

 ```
 rank-profile semantic {